jnlltd/festivals/README.md

 #### Mail Server Password

-Configure the password for the account that the application uses to send email with
+Configure the password for the SMTP account that the application uses to send email

 ````
 grails.mail.password=changeme